Dallas motorcycle officer killed by suspected drunk driver during funeral escort

-Senior Corporal Earl Jamie Givens was a 32-year veteran of the Police Department.
+Sr. Cpl.
+Earl Jamie Givens was a 32-year veteran of the police department.

 Givens was blocking the Bonnie View entrance ramp of eastbound I-20 for the escort when he was stuck by a Kia Sportage SUV "at a high rate of speed," Hall said.
 Givens, who had been in the motorcycle unit since 2012, had been stationary on his motorcycle with his emergency lights on.